The 10 best French watch brands from Baltic to Z.R.C.Borna Bošnjak

 While Switzerland is regarded as the high-end watchmaking epicentre, it wasn’t always so.
 Along with many English watchmakers, it was France that led the way in making strides in chronometric invention.
 In the late 18th century, Paris was home to three historical greats – Abraham-Louis Breguet, Ferdinand Berthoud, and Jean-Antonie Lépine, along with other notable contemporaries, such as the inventor of detent escapement Pierre Le Roy, who became largely forgotten over the centuries.
 Today, much of French watchmaking is focused on the entry-level, with microbrands such as Baltic and Serica, though there’s also a fair share of haute horlogerie makers capable of producing their own movements, too.
 Let’s get into the 10 you should certainly pay attention to, in alphabetical order.

 Since their Kickstarter launch, Baltic has had the vintage re-issue looks on lock, regardless of the collection that you’re looking at.
-Whether you’re after a ’50s-inspired diver, Art Deco three-hander or chronograph, or a Calatrava-like micro-rotor, Baltic has got you covered.
+Whether you’re after a ’60s-inspired diver, Art Deco three-hander or chronograph, or a Calatrava-like micro-rotor, Baltic has got you covered.
+It’s one of the microbrands that get design right.
 You can check out the entire Baltic collection in the Time+Tide Shop.
+We especially recommend the Baltic Aquascaphe Classic, Baltic Hermetique, and the Baltic Prismic.

 Bell & Ross